marcelcases/digital-systems-design-with-vhdl-labs/Lab3_Adder/README.md

 date: 2018-10-03 15:00:00 +03:00
 ---

+# Lab 3: A two bit adder in VHDL

 ## Introduction

 This project consists in the design and implementation of a digital **two bit adder**.
 To do this, two methods are used.
 The first is using **VHDL code** only and a full adder and a **half adder as components**.
 The other is using a Xininx's Vivado feature named **Block Design**.

 ## Workflow

 The hardware description of the two bit adder has been developed using two methods.
 The first is using only VHDL code and two components, a half-adder and a full-adder, that are instantiated in the top level.
 The other method is using a Xilinx's Vivado feature named Block Design as the top level file.

 ## Contents

 ```
 1 Introduction . . . . . . . . . . . . . . . . .
 1
 1.1 Aim  . . . . . . . . . . . . . . . . . . . .
 1